 Sometimes these reidite bands are relatively strong especially the 350 cm-1 band.
 Among them the reidite 350 cm-1 band is generally the strongest.
 The proof of a reidite component in zircon indicate a minimum pressure of about 8 GPa at about 1300 K (highest temperature found for the prismatine parageneses of Waldheim).

-Furthermore, in the Raman spectra of the spherical zircon- reidite crystals there are some bands which give clear hints to the existence of monoclinic ZrO2 (see Bauer 2018) [7]: 187, 222, 330, 473, and 633 cm-1.
+Furthermore, in the Raman spectra of the spherical zircon- reidite crystals there are some bands which give clear hints to the existence of monoclinic ZrO2 (Bauer, 2018) [7]: 187, 222, 330, 473, and 633 cm-1.
 According to Tschauner (2019) [6] at very high pressures zircon break down into oxides.
 Therefore, the pressure should be higher than 8 to 12 GPa [3], corresponding to a deep of 240 to 360 km.

-Short discussion
+Discussion

-Together with the finding of coesite and stishovite [2], [9]: in preparation), reidite and monocline ZrO2 in zircon give clear hints that such phases arrived very rapidly from very great depths into the higher crustal level (90 km) via supercritical fluid/melt in analogy to Arndt et al. 2010 [10].
+Together with the finding of coesite and stishovite [2,9]: in preparation), reidite and monocline ZrO2 in zircon give clear hints that such phases arrived very rapidly from very great depths into the higher crustal level (90 km) via supercritical fluid/melt in analogy to Arndt et al., (2010) [10].
 It maybe such supercritical phase brought the spherical crystals along with boron from the great deep into the level where the prismatine crystallized (together with coesite).
 Such finding sheet new light to the origin of boron in the Bohemian Massif.
 Other spherical crystal which was found in this parageneses are nano-diamond, and moissanite.

+Conclusion

 References